kubernetes-sigs/metrics-server/README.md

 making it easier to debug autoscaling pipelines.

 > [!CAUTION]
-> Metrics Server is not meant for non-autoscaling purposes.
+> Metrics Server is meant for autoscaling purposes.
 For example, don't use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.
 In such cases please collect metrics from Kubelet `/metrics/resource` endpoint directly.

 Metrics Server offers: